Universal credit: How to claim

 Support for mortgage interest loan

-If you're unemployed or can't work, you can apply for a support for mortgage interest loan (SMI) but not for the first 9 months of your universal credit claim.
+If you're unemployed or can't work, you can apply for a support for mortgage interest loan (SMI) but no payments will be made for the first 9 months of your universal credit claim.

 You can get help paying the interest on up to £200,000 of your mortgage or loan if you qualify.